2023 Generation Adidas Norcross Cup

 - At half time

 - At the beginning of an overtime period

 - After a caution

 (C) The referee shall determine if there is a conflict of team colors.
-In the event of a conflict of team colors, the home team shall be required to change to an alternate shirt.
+In the event of a conflict of team colors, the home team shall be required to change to an alternate jersey.
 Playing without shirts shall not be allowed.
+It is recommended for the Home team to wear Light and Away teams wear Dark.
 The home team is the first team listed on the tournament game schedule.

 (D) Any screw-in cleat that is broken or damaged in any way so as to expose any internal structure or present surface deformations with sharp edges or projections that might endanger any player coming in contact with it is prohibited and must be removed and/or replaced before that player is allowed to play

 Law V – Referees: No modifications.
 All tournament referees must be USSF certified.

 Law VI – Assistant Referees: No modifications.
 All tournament assistant referees must be USSF certified.